timepp/excelview/README.md

 1. In the opened Excel window, open the file you want to view
 1. Click on any cell in excel, you will see the entire row data in the app window

+Below is the screenshot with fake data:
 ![alt text](screenshot.png)

+## Development

+### TODO

+- favicon
+- use websocket to communicate between frontend/backend, so that we can get rid of the polling and have better detection on UI exits